Hyperactive Dog, The Role of Nutrition

 Reason 1: High Chemical Content

-With dog food it’s arguably worse, as many of the ingredients (for example meat meal, which comes as a grey powder), will arrive at the dog food manufacturers in drums with each having gone through their own processing and preservation steps.
+With dog food, it’s arguably worse, as many of the ingredients (for example meat meal, the ultra processed waste of the meat industry), will arrive at the dog food manufacturers as a grey flour in drums, preserved with god knows what.

 Finally, the ingredient labels printed by producers do not have to include the chemicals used in or on the ingredients contained within the product.
 This means that any chemical used in the production process of any of the ingredients does not have to be named.